-Amy Segal Shorey consults with charitable individuals, families, and foundations facing transitions in their giving.
-She is known for building trust and supportive relationships in guiding the development of strategic plans and initiatives and of effective governance practices.
+Amy Segal Shorey, a senior advisor, consults with private foundations and philanthropic families facing transitions in their giving and seeking greater impact, meaning, and clarity.
+She is known for building trust and supportive relationships while guiding the development of strategic plans and initiatives and of effective governance practices.
 Amy takes particular pride in the work her clients do in fields as diverse as health, environment, education, and social justice.

 Amy has earned a reputation as a thought partner.
 Several of her recent articles for the field offer a glimpse into Amy’s approach to philanthropic advising and grantmaking: